Languages, Literatures, & Cultures

 By studying a foreign language, students are uniquely poised to take on the challenges and opportunities that our interconnected world offers them.
 They gain the tools to understand, appreciate and critically analyze cultures other than their own.
 Italian language courses offer students the opportunity to acquire or advance communication skills in Italian, with a focus on contemporary Italian culture and society.
 Studying Italian at Muhlenberg not only gives students the means to communicate with Italians and directly experience life in Italy, but it also helps them to develop an understanding of the treasures of Italian cultural and artistic production, stretching back to Dante's Divine Comedy.

 Italian Studies courses explore topics ranging from the history of Italian cuisine to the Holocaust in Italian literature & film, ensuring that students are exposed to a wide range of Italian literature, art, history and culture.
 These courses are offered in English and Italian by professors from across the campus, schooled in various academic disciplines – Italian studies, English, history, political science, art history, theater – affording students various entryways and points of view on Italian culture.

 Many Muhlenberg students choose to study abroad for a summer, a semester or a year, and Italy is their most popular non-English speaking destination.
-Muhlenberg students attend an array of programs in Italy, depending on their interests and areas of study.
-These programs include the Accademia dell’Arte in Arezzo, for students of theater, music and dance; the Siena Italian Studies, for students wishing to immerse themselves deeply in Italian culture and society; the Florence University of the Arts, for a vast array of courses and learning opportunities; and other programs around Italy.
+Our students attend an array of programs in Italy, depending on their interests and areas of study.
+These programs include the Accademia dell’Arte in Arezzo, for students of theater, music and dance; Siena Italian Studies and CIEE Ferrara for students wishing to immerse themselves deeply in Italian culture and society; the Florence University of the Arts, for a vast array of courses and learning opportunities; and other programs around Italy.